-- Refusal based on medical conditions.
+- Refusal to accept preexisting conditions.

 These Penalties do not apply during the Initial Enrollment Period.

-There is an exception to the annual open enrollment period, that I discuss below.
+There is an exception to the annual open enrollment period that I discuss below.

-What is the Open Enrollment Period?
+What Is the Open Enrollment Period?

-What is the Special Enrollment Period?
+What Is a Special Enrollment Period?